-Currently there is not enough data to recommend receiving a second dose from Johnson & Johnson or a third dose of any vaccines given outside of the United States that are not the Moderna or Pfizer vaccines administered here.
+Currently there is not enough data to recommend a third dose of any vaccines given outside of the United States that are not the Moderna or Pfizer vaccines administered here.

-Vaccines for Children and Teens: More and more children across the country are testing positive for COVID-19 due to the Delta variant.
+Vaccines for Children and Teens: More and more children across the country are testing positive for COVID-19.
 While most will have minor symptoms, some children are getting seriously ill and suffering long-term effects, particularly those with underlying conditions such as obesity or asthma.
 Some children infected with COVID-19 may not get sick right away but a few weeks later may come down with Multisystem Inflammatory Syndrome of Children (MIS-C).
 They develop fever, rashes, red eyes, diarrhea, and vomiting.
 The inflammation can affect the heart, blood vessels and other organs.
 Even if they don’t become ill, they can spread COVID-19 to others who may be immunocompromised.
-We strongly urge vaccination of individuals ages 12 and older.
-As vaccines are not yet available for children 11 and younger, we encourage children and their families to wear masks and follow social distancing guidelines.
+We strongly urge vaccination of individuals ages 5 and older.

 Transportation: Cook County Department of Health is offering free rides to many vaccination locations throughout suburban Cook County.
 Residents who need a ride may call the COVID-19 vaccine hotline at 833-308-1988, Monday-Friday, 8 am-8 pm.
 For information on in-home vaccinations in Cook County, click here.